mantensteiner/foodcoopshop-docker/Readme.md

 - /var/www/foodcoopshop/webroot/files (eg. uploaded images)

 Therefore these folders must be mapped to the host system to keep the changes after container restarts or container updates (e.g. on new versions) and to be availabe for backups on the host-system (besides the SQL-backup).

+This is currently the biggest flaw with this approach (Docker-hosting), because it's not certain the application does not depend on the webroot/files folder in some way in a future release.
+Also the application could persist in other folders (subfolders of webroot).
+Therefore I do not recommend using this approach for live systems.

 Also some unsupported (but rather harmless) customizations can be done explicitly by mapping files into the container.
 E.g. changing the background tile:
 - ${PWD}/images/background/bg.jpg:/var/www/foodcoopshop/webroot/img/bg.jpg